cmmr/h5lite/README.md

 -   Perform partial I/O (i.e., read or write a small slice of a very large on-disk dataset).

 **Use `h5lite` if you want to:**
--   Quickly and safely save R matrices, arrays, and other objects to a file.
+-   Quickly and safely get data into or out of a file.
 -   Avoid thinking about low-level details.